atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/JIRA_CONFIGURATION.md

 To change the Jira edition you can set a different image repository.
 By default, Jira Software edition is installed.
 You need to make sure the appropriate version defined in `jira_version_tag` is available for the selected Jira edition.
+See below the available tags for each edition.

 ```terraform
 jira_image_repository = "<JIRA_IMAGE_REPOSITORY>"